SMPTE/st2067-70/README.md

 # SMPTE ST 2067-70
 Public CD of SMPTE ST 2067-70 - Interoperable Master Format – Application ST 2019-1 (VC-3)

-Public Committee Draft was approved September 2, 2022 and posted to GitHub on October 18, 2022
+Public Committee Draft was approved October 18, 2022 and posted to GitHub on [DATE]

 This material is work under development and shall not be referred to as a SMPTE Standard, Recommended Practice, or Engineering Guideline.
 It is distributed for review and comment; distribution does not constitute publication.